Pet Care Home

-The Blackskirt Tetra, also known as the Black Tetra or Black Widow, is a good fish for the beginner as it is very hardy, undemanding, and easily bred.
-It is a real beauty in a community aquarium.
-It is very active and fast moving though it can tend towards fin nipping.
-Because of this they should not be kept with smaller fishes, but will do very well in a community tank with larger fishes.
+The Black Tetra Gymnocorymbus ternetzi is also known as the Black Widow Tetra or Blackskirt Tetra.
+It’s a good fish for the beginner because it is very hardy, undemanding, and easily bred.
+This tetra is a real beauty in a community aquarium.
+It is very active and fast moving.
+It can be a fin nipper, however, so it should not be kept with smaller fishes but will do very well in a community tank with larger fishes.

-Being a schooling fish the Blackskirt will appreciate the company of its own kind.
-How many fish make a school?... the standard answer is 7.
-They also like a well lit tank with dense areas of bunched low vegetation which will leave lots of open areas to swim in.
+A schooling fish, the Black Tetra will appreciate the company of its own kind.
+The standard school size for the aquarium is 7 individuals, and they will do well with that many or even more of their own.
+They like a well-lit tank with dense areas of bunched low vegetation, leaving lots of open areas to swim in.
 They are hardy at 70° F to 90° F, but are prone to develop ich if kept in colder temperatures.

 • Kingdom: Animalia